facebookresearch/libri-light/data_preparation/README.md

-# Libri-light data preparation
+# Libri-light Data Preparation and Download

-Here we provide scripts to reconstruct the raw dataset from scratch, including data download, conversion into flac, Voice Activity Detection (VAD) and Signal to Noise (SNR) computation, meta-data construction, and dataset filtering and splitting.
+Below, we provide steps scripts to reconstruct the raw dataset from scratch including data download, conversion into flac, Voice Activity Detection (VAD) and Signal to Noise (SNR) computation, metadata construction, and dataset filtering and splitting.

+All scripts mentioned below can be found in this directory.

-## Download the data
+## Downloading the Data

-### 1. Get and prepare the unlabelled data
+### 1. Getting and Preparing the Unlabeled Audio

+#### 1A.
+Downloading

-**1.A Download.** The unlabelled data is spit into 3 subsets of increasing lengths (small, medium, large).
-These splits are done to enable doing experiments on smaller amounts of data (also, downloading the large dataset can take several days!).
+The unlabelled data is spit into 3 subsets of increasing sizes (small, medium, large) in order to facilitate experimentation on smaller amounds of data (further, downloading the large dataset may take several days).

 -  [small.tar  (577 hours, 35 GB)](https://dl.fbaipublicfiles.com/librilight/data/small.tar)
 -  [medium.tar (5193 hours, 321 GB)](https://dl.fbaipublicfiles.com/librilight/data/medium.tar)
 -  [large.tar  (51934 hours, 3.05 TB)](https://dl.fbaipublicfiles.com/librilight/data/large.tar)

-In addition, we also provide a 4th subset containing potentially duplicated books.
+We additionally provide a 4th subset containing potentially duplicated books.

 - [unlab_duplicate.tar  (4500 hours, 274 GB)](https://dl.fbaipublicfiles.com/librilight/data/duplicate.tar)

-The directory structure of the archives is the same as for librispeech:
+The directory structure of the audio arvhices mirrors that of [LibriSpeech](http://www.openslr.org/12):

     dataset_name/speakerID/book_name/

-where `dataset_name` is `small`, `medium`, `large`, or `duplicate`, `speakerID` is the librivox speakerID (a number), and `book_name` the name of the original LibriVox audiobook file.
-Inside each directory, you should find a set of `.flac` and `.json` files.
+where `dataset_name` is `small`, `medium`, `large`, `duplicate`, `speakerID` is the LibriVox speakerID (a number), and `book_name` the name of the original LibriVox audiobook file.
+Inside each directory is a set of `.flac` and `.json` files.
 See below for the format of the `.json` files.

-By combining these subsets, you can construct the 3 splits described in the Libri-light paper:
+By combining these subsets, one can construct the 3 splits described in the Libri-Light paper:

-- *unlab-58k*  : small+medium+large
+- *unlab-58k*  : small + medium + large
-- *unlab-5.8k* : small+medium
+- *unlab-5.8k* : small + medium
 - *unlab-580*  : small

-Once the dataset is downloaded, "untarred" and organised into a directory `UNLAB_DIR` you can check its statistics with the command:
+Once the dataset is downloaded, untarred and organized into a directory (`UNLAB_DIR`) you can check its statistics by running:
 ```console
     python get_stats.py UNLAB_DIR OUTPUT_DIR
 ```
-This will construct in `OUTPUT_DIR` two .png files (plus .json files in a .cache directory)
+This will construct, in `OUTPUT_DIR`, two `.png` files (in addition to `.json` files in a `.cache` directory)

+#### 1B.
+Segmenting

-**1.B Segment.** Each file may be rather long and may not fit into memory.
-As a final step, we provide a script to segment the files into roughly 60sec sequences obtained by concatenating consecutive voice activity chunks.
+Original audio files are long and may not fit into memory.
+As a final step, we provide a script to segment the files into roughly 60sec sequences obtained by concatenating consecutive chunks containing voice activity:

 ```console
     python cut_by_vad.py --input_dir INPUT_DIR --output_dir OUTPUT_DIR
 ```

-In `OUTPUT_DIR`, there will be the same structure as above, but each file_name directory will have a list of smaller files (`.flac`).
-You can change this step as fits your model.
+`OUTPUT_DIR` will have the same structure as above, but each `file_name` directory will have a list of smaller files (`.flac`).
+You can modify this step as fits your pipeline and model.

 ### 2. Get the limited-supervision train data

-The limited supervision training sets are built on Librispeech.
+The limited supervision training sets are built on LibriSpeech.
 They consist in 10h, 1h, and 10 minute splits with orthographic transciptions and aligned phoneme transcriptions, which can be used to train small models or fine-tune pretrained ones.
-This can be downloaded here:
+These can be downloaded here:

 - [librispeech_finetuning.tgz  (10 hours, 0.6 GB)](https://dl.fbaipublicfiles.com/librilight/data/librispeech_finetuning.tgz)

-The directory structure is the following:
+The directory structure is as follows:

      1h/         # data of the 1h split (made up of 6 folds of 10 min)
          0/         # first 10 min fold